SujalAhrodia/Practice_2020/README.md

 > 1. Calculate the sum of two integers a and b, but you are not allowed to use the operator + and -.
 > 2. Write a function that takes an unsigned integer and return the number of '1' bits it has (also known as the Hamming weight).
 > 3. Given a non negative integer number num.
 For every numbers i in the range 0 ≤ i ≤ num calculate the number of 1's in their binary representation and return them as an array.

+## Day 14
+> 1. Given an array containing n distinct numbers taken from 0, 1, 2, ..., n, find the one that is missing from the array.